Proof of vaccination information for businesses

 - Post-secondary student housing

-- Indoor organized group recreational classes and activities with more than 50 people
+- Indoor organized group recreational classes and activities

 - For example, pottery studios, art classes or choir rehearsals

-- Indoor ticketed sporting events with more than 50 people
+- Indoor ticketed sporting events

 - Indoor adult group and team sports for people 22 years old or older